Overview

 - Wax: Melted and vaporized smoothly

-- Crumble: Easy to load and efficient vaporization
+- Crumble: Easy to load, efficient vaporization

 Draw Experience